Polyz2023/MixiParkingGame.max/README.md

 - Disl memory: 100mb
 - Graphics Card:  Any

-### In master origin, you have the files .
-In the main origin you have the arhive
+### In master branch, you have the files .
+In the main branch you have the readme, go to the master branch